2024/25 Undergraduate fees

 Scottish part time fees will be charged at £620 per 20 credits.

-Part time fees for students from outside Scotland are pro rata to the full time fee.
+Part time fees for students assessed as RUK, ROI or International are charged pro rata to the full time fee.

 |Course||Scottish (FT)||RUK/ROI+||International (FT)++|

 |Aptitude Test is Hearing Aid Dispensing (Single Module)||tbc||tbc||tbc|

 |BA (Hons) Business Management||£1,820||£9,250||£8,000|

 |BA (Hons) Costume Design and Construction||£1,820||£9,250||£8,000|